 We understand how important it is for our community to continue to benefit from all that university life has to offer.
-To provide you with the best possible experience, while protecting the health and safety of our people, we will be doing some things differently this autumn.
+To provide you with the best possible experience, while protecting the health and safety of our people, we will be doing some things differently.

 The below information outlines the procedures we’ve put in place to ensure that you can navigate our campuses safely while continuing to have an academic experience that's inspiring and creative.